SaucySauce/color-picker/README.md

 # Color Picker Extension

-Simple color picker for gnome shell with some backported fixes and features from 40+ compatible upstream.
+Simple color picker for gnome shell with some backported fixes and features from GS40+ compatible upstream extension.

 [![license]](/LICENSE)
 </br>